 If your kids need to burn off some energy there are plenty of hands-on exhibits and a large indoor playground for them to explore.

 More Ripley’s Attraction Fun & Savings

-Laurel Falls has the only paved hiking trail in the Great Smoky Mountains National Park and it’s a very family friendly hike at 2.6 miles round trip.
+Laurel Falls has the only paved hiking trail in the Great Smoky Mountains National Park.
+The trail is a very family-friendly hike at 2.6 miles round trip.
 This is a wonderful trail for younger families or if someone needs to use a wheelchair or stroller.